Nozir Hossain

-Nozir Hossain (1948/1949 – 28 March 2024) was a Bangladeshi politician in Sunamganj district of Sylhet Division.
-He was elected the first Member of Parliament from the Communist Party of Bangladesh in Sunamganj-1 seat in the 1991 Jatiya Sangsad.
+Nozir Hossain (1948/1949 – 28 March 2024) was a Bangladeshi politician in Sunamganj District of Sylhet Division.
+He was elected the first Member of Parliament from the Communist Party of Bangladesh in the Sunamganj-1 seat in the 1991 Jatiya Sangsad.
 He joined the Bangladesh Nationalist Party on 15 October 1993.
-Later, for the second time in February 1996 and for the third time in the 2001 the Bangladesh Nationalist Party was elected to the same seat.
+Later, for the second time in February 1996 and for the third time in 2001 the Bangladesh Nationalist Party was elected to the same seat.

 Early life

 Nozir Hossain was born in Sunamganj district.

 Political life

 Hossain was once the leader of the Communist Party of Bangladesh (CPB).
-He was elected the first Member of Parliament from the Communist Party of Bangladesh in Sunamganj-1 seat in the 1991 Jatiya Sangsad.
+He was elected the first Member of Parliament from the Communist Party of Bangladesh in the Sunamganj-1 seat in the 1991 Jatiya Sangsad.
 He joined the Bangladesh Nationalist Party on 15 October 1993.
-Later, for the second time in February 1996 and for the third time in the 2001 the Bangladesh Nationalist Party was elected to the same seat.
+Later, for the second time in February 1996 and for the third time in 2001 the Bangladesh Nationalist Party was elected to the same seat.
 He was defeated in the June 1996 election.

-Hossain was a member of the Bangladesh Nationalist Party 's Central Executive Committee.
+Hossain was a member of the Bangladesh Nationalist Party's Central Executive Committee.
 For 10 years Sunamganj was the BNP's general secretary.
 He served as the president of the district BNP for five years.
 During the tenure of the BNP government, he served as the chairman of the Standing Committee on the Ministry of Expatriates' Welfare of 2001.

 Hossain was defeated as an independent candidate from the two seats of Sunamganj-4 and Sunamganj-1 in the national election of 2008.
-He was defeated as a candidate of Bangladesh Nationalist Party from Sunamganj-1 in the 2018 national election.
+He was defeated as a candidate of the Bangladesh Nationalist Party from Sunamganj-1 in the 2018 national election.